Hoo-Knows/HollowKnight.LostArtifacts/ReadMe.md

 # LostArtifacts

-A mod for the game Hollow Knight.
+A Hollow Knight mod that adds a new method of upgrading the nail.